Agent Loop

-Run a multi-turn Claude agent that can call MCP tools and exposed sibling nodes until the task is done.
+Run a multi-turn AI agent (OpenAI, Anthropic, Google, Ollama, Mistral, or OpenRouter) that calls MCP tools and exposed sibling nodes until the task is done.

 PRO+ (or BYOK)